 Bill King, President

 Bill King is a native Baltimorean and founder of the City Center Residents Association.
 His primary interests are community building, infrastructure improvement, and public safety in and around Baltimore’s core.
 Bill is an attorney at Venable LLP and a graduate of Swarthmore College and Georgetown University Law Center.
 While in law school, Bill worked for two of Baltimore’s representatives in Congress—Congressman C.A.
 Dutch Ruppersberger and Congressman Elijah Cummings.
-In addition to the CCRA Board, Bill serves on the Boards of Baltimore’s Community Law Center and the Historic Charles Street Association.
+In addition to the CCRA Board, Bill serves on the Boards of the Downtown Partnership of Baltimore, the Market Center Merchants Association, the Historic Charles Street Association, and Baltimore’s Community Law Center.

 Alexa Milanytch, Vice President